Rrantisi/ReadMe-Books-App/README.md

 1. Add a book to favorites
 2. Remove a book from favorites
 3. View favorites
-4. Preview book content directly in our app
+4. Share a book with a friend
-5. Share a book with a friend
+5. Add Cheatsheet Page
-6. Filter books by category/author
+6. Preview book content directly in our app

 ## Contribution Guidelines